mongodb/mongo-python-driver/doc/installation.rst

 is a workaround::

   # For some Python builds from python.org
-  $ env ARCHFLAGS='-arch i386 -arch x86_64' python -m easy_install pymongo
+  $ env ARCHFLAGS='-arch i386 -arch x86_64' python -m pip install pymongo

 See `http://bugs.python.org/issue11623 <http://bugs.python.org/issue11623>`_
 for a more detailed explanation.